kserve/community/docs/general-technical-review-cncf-incubating.md

               runAsUser: 0
               allowPrivilegeEscalation: true
       ```
       * By default, KServe sets default resource limits for containers to ensure fair resource allocation.
-This can be overridden by setting resource limits and requests in the Custom Resource Yaml.
+This can be overridden by setting resource limits and requests in the Custom Resource yaml.
 For example,
       ```yaml
       apiVersion: serving.kserve.io/v1beta1
       kind: InferenceService